 Online shopping is convenient and for that reason it has been steadily growing in popularity since the internet first made its way into homes throughout the world.
 In today’s technology age, it’s not only easy for consumers to make purchases online, it’s also easy for fraudsters to take advantage of vulnerable consumers and wreak financial havoc.

 Keep yourself safe when you shop online with these 5 safety tips that can help keep you from becoming a victim.

 1. Don’t click on links in emails

 You’ve heard this one a thousand times and it’s worth repeating once more.
 Emails with links to shopping sites are easily duplicated, so even if it’s from a brand or store that you know, don’t click the link.
 Instead, type in the web address of the store and navigate to the sale page.

 If it’s a legitimate sale, you should see a section or page on the site dedicated to the sale.
-If it’s a coupon code such as this one for Gap Canada, the code itself should be printed in the email so you can type it into a coupon box at the checkout.
+If it’s a coupon code, the code itself should be printed in the email so you can type it into a coupon box at the checkout.
 If you must click the link to get to the sale, it’s probably a fake email and you should follow up with the brand or store to report the fraud.